TwelveIterationMods/Kuma/README.md

 ## Who needs this?

-This mod is useful for mod developers targeting both Fabric and (Neo)Forge at once, or for those who wish to use the same API for their key mappings even when depending on more advanced features like multiple modifiers or custom modifier keys.
+This library is useful for mod developers targeting both Fabric and (Neo)Forge at once, or for those who wish to use the same API for their key mappings even when depending on more advanced features like multiple modifiers or custom modifier keys.
 Kuma API is designed to progressively upgrade or fallback to match the capabilities of its environment.